DanialHaseeb/krypton/README.md

 Tell about input.txt and output.txt files

+Overview:

 Used:
-Enums, Boxes for Errors
+Enums, Box, Option

 Libraries
 Algorithm